This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I give myself medicine or other treatments through my port?

-Your caregiver will show you or a family member how to give medicines or liquids through your port.
+Your healthcare provider will show you or a family member how to give medicines or liquids through your port.
 Medicines and treatments enter your port through tubing attached to the needle.

 How do I remove the needle from my port?